txus/stendhal/Readme.md

           string.reverse # Expectation fulfilled!
         end

+        it "can be told the number of times it is expected" do string = "my string"
+          string.expects(:reverse).once # or
+          string.expects(:reverse).twice # or
+          string.expects(:reverse).exactly(3).times

+          string.reverse # Fails!
+        end

+        it "can return a stubbed value" do string = "my string"
+          string.expects(:reverse).and_returns 'stubbed value'

+          string.reverse # => "stubbed value"
+        end

+        it "can return a stubbed proc" do string = "my string"
+          string.expects(:reverse).and_returns do
+            3 + 4
+          end

+          string.reverse # => 7
+        end

         it "is declared with does_not_expect in case it is negative" do string = "my string"
           string.does_not_expect(:reverse)